dbrown115/COMP-383-Design-Doc/README.md

 ```bash
 python runanib_streptomyces.py
 ```
+This will eventually generate results directly in the terminal, as well as in your file called streptomyces_ANIb_results

 ### running ANIb for *Streptococcus* genomes
 For *Streptococcus*, follow the instructions as seen in the *Mycobacterium* run, and implement the following changes to the code: